What is Montessori teaching: Everything you need to know about this unique system

 If you're wondering "what is Montessori teaching," look no further; because here is an in-depth look at this unique style of education.

 In most traditional classrooms students follow an orated approach.
 They listen to the teacher passively, memorise the lessons and then take tests.
 But in a Montessori school, students are the initiators.
-So what is Montessori teaching exactly?
+So what is Montessori method exactly?

 In the Montessori system, students are considered smart enough to think critically.
 They learn at their own pace.
 They have freedom within limits.
 In addition, teachers only act as guides on a one-on-one basis.